openvinotoolkit/model_server/docs/dag_scheduler.md

 * custom - that node can be used to implement all operations on the data which can not be handled by the neural network model.
 It is represented by a C++ dynamic library implementing OVMS API defined in [custom_node_interface.h](../src/custom_node_interface.h).
 Custom nodes can run the data processing using OpenCV, which is included in OVMS, or in could include other third-party components.
-Custom node libraries are integrated with OVMS by adding it definition the the pipeline configuration including a path to the compiled binary with `.so` extension.
+Custom node libraries are integrated with OVMS by adding its definition to the pipeline configuration.
+The configuration includes a path to the compiled binary with `.so` extension.
 Unlike models, custom nodes are not versioned.

 Learn more about developing custom node in the [custom node developer guide](custom_node_development.md)